Ultimate Honda K24 Guide – Everything You Need To Know

 On the other hand, the 2009-14 Acura TSX K24Z3 had an improved engine with 31mm exhaust valves and a modified i-VTEC system, also providing a compression ratio of 11.0:1 and an increase to 201 hp and 172 lb/ft torque.

 For the CP2 and CS1 Honda Accord models, however, it also featured the TSX’s superior engine, which was also the same as the K24Z7.

 Included with the K24Z3 are chain-driven dual balance shafts, i-VTEC on intake and exhaust camshafts, lightweight pistons, uprated rods, and computer-programmed fuel injection (PGM-FI).

 In another minor revision, Honda once again had to update the K24Z1 to conform to revised emissions standards, which meant they once again had to use a 9.7:1 compression, this time with 161 hp and 161 lb/ft torque.

 The K24Z5 and K24Z6 are similar to the K24Z2, but with minor adjustments.
-The K24Z5 was only available in China, and the K24Z6 later became offered on the Honda CR-V models sold in the United States.
+The K24Z5 was only available in China, and the K24Z6 was later offered on Honda CR-V models sold in the United States.